Best Ellipticals Under $1,000

-The best elliptical machine under $1,000 go beyond the basics.
+The best elliptical machine under $1,000 goes beyond the basics.
 With enough resources available for reasonably good biomechanics and challenge, manufacturers can invest a bit more in electronics and other special features.
 Here are a few examples.

 These receivers are more accurate than the contact grips provided on $500-and-under machines.
 They're also more convenient to use.
 With a constant readout of heart rate, a trainee can be sure to exercise within a target heart rate zone and have the most efficient training sessions possible.

-Console Displays: A common screen size in this price range is about 5" x 7", which is much larger than what's found on very cheap ellipticals.
-Generally these screens don't have the full color, video and touch technology found on higher-priced models.
-However, on some units these benefits are available through connected smartphones or tablet computers.
+Console Displays: A common screen size in this price range is about 5" x 7", which is much larger than what's found on very cheap models.
+Generally, these screens don't have the full color, video, and touch technology found on higher-priced units.
+However, on some models, these benefits are available through connected smartphones or tablet computers.

-Workout Programs: Built-in workout variety on the best $999 ellipticals helps keep trainees motivated and engaged.
-Newer ellipticals in this price class have Bluetooth connections to integrate mobile devices too.
-This supports new program downloads and lets tablet computers work as machine controllers and workout displays.
+Workout Programs: Built-in workout variety helps keep trainees motivated.
+Newer ellipticals in this price class also have Bluetooth connections to integrate mobile devices.
+This supports new program downloads and integrates tablets as machine controllers and workout displays.

 The best ellipticals under $1,000 are basic but make the average user happy.
-Top options have good ergonomics with 18" to 20" strides and maximum resistance of about 18 to 20 pounds.
+Top options have good ergonomics with 18- to 20-inch strides and maximum resistance of between 18 and 20 pounds.
 Some have special features such as automated inclines and mobile app integration.
 The following list shows ellipticals under $1,000 with a variety of ratings.